Impact of time illiquidity in a mixed market without full observation: Introduction

 \section{Introduction}

-Following the seminal works of Merton on portfolio management, a classical assumption in mathematical finance is to suppose that assets may be continuously traded by the agents operating in the market.
-However, this assumption is unrealistic in practice, especially in the case of less liquid markets, where investors cannot buy and sell assets immediately, and have to wait some time before being able to unwind a position.
+Following the seminal works of Merton on portfolio management, a classical assumption in mathematical finance is to suppose that assets can be continuously traded by the agents operating in the market.
+However, this assumption is unrealistic in practice, especially in the case of less liquid markets, where investors cannot buy and sell assets immediately, and have to wait before being able to unwind a position.

-In the recent years, several works have studied the impact of this type of illiquidity on the investors.
+In the recent years, several articles have studied the impact of this type of illiquidity.
 Rogers and Zane \cite{RZ02}, Matsumoto \cite{mat06}, Pham and Tankov \cite{phatan08} (see also \cite{CGPT,phatan09}) consider an investment model where the discrete trading times are given by the jump times of a Poisson process with constant intensity $\lambda>0$.
 Bayraktar and Ludkovski \cite{BL10} study a portfolio liquidation problem in a similar context.

-The aforementioned works focus on an agent investing exclusively in an illiquid asset.
+The aforementioned papers focus on an agent investing exclusively in an illiquid asset.
 However, in practice it is common to have several correlated tradable assets with different liquidity.
-For instance an index fund over some given financial market will be usually much more liquid than the individual tracked assets, while sharing a positive correlation with those assets.
+For instance, an index fund over some given financial market will usually be more liquid than the individual tracked assets, while sharing a positive correlation with those assets.
 An investor in this market will then have the possibility of hedging his exposure in the less liquid assets by investing in the index and rebalancing his position frequently.